Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to Wisconsin, our data show that Racine's latest annual appreciation rate is lower than 80% of the other cities and towns in Wisconsin.
+Relative to Wisconsin, our data show that Racine's latest annual appreciation rate is higher than 90% of the other cities and towns in Wisconsin.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Racine differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Racine - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Racine real estate investment or home purchase decisions.